 And by higher, I mean compassionate and curious (not clever and successful).

-The famous writer Mark Twain (whose real name was Samuel Langhorne Clemens) was born in 1834 in Florida and died just a few years before the First World War broke out.
+Among many adventurers writing books about travel and self-discovery is the famous writer Mark Twain (whose real name was Samuel Langhorne Clemens), who was born in 1834 in Florida and died just a few years before the First World War broke out.

 He put it this way.